NingMa-AI/DEEM/README.md

     torchvision=0.8.1

 ## Dataset setting
- All datasets can be seen in https://github.com/VisionLearningGroup/SSDA_MME.
-After these dataset are downloaded, please bulid a new folder at ./data/.
+ 1. All datasets can be seen in https://github.com/VisionLearningGroup/SSDA_MME.
+After these dataset are downloaded, please bulid a new folder named ./data/ and put the dataset into it.
-To specify your dataset path, please set "project_root" in return_dataset.py
+2. To specify your dataset path, please set "project_root" in return_dataset.py

 ## Training usages
 Training on Office-31: